0

 The operation of fuel combustion equipment in the oil and gas midstream segment is a significant source of greenhouse gas emissions.
 The equipment includes engines, turbines, heaters, reboilers, and boilers.
 The majority of midstream facilities in Colorado are located in Rio Blanco, Garfield, and Weld counties.

-The division will present a regulatory rule proposal to the Air Quality Control Commission in August 2024.
+The division presented a regulatory rule proposal to the Air Quality Control Commission in August 2024.
+On Dec.
+20, 2024, the commission adopted the rule.

-This work advances ongoing actions by the state to meet greenhouse gas reduction targets for the industrial sector in the 2021 Greenhouse Gas Pollution Reduction Roadmap.
+This rule will advance ongoing actions by the state to meet greenhouse gas reduction targets for the industrial sector in the Greenhouse Gas Pollution Reduction Roadmap.

-The Midstream Steering Committee’s proposed Midstream Segment Emission Reduction report is available in English and Spanish.
-The 30-day public comment period is now closed.
+The Midstream Steering Committee’s proposed Midstream Segment Emission Reduction Report is available in English and Spanish.
+The report outlines the committee’s recommendations.
+The 30-day public comment period on the report closed on June 10, 2024.
+The report and public feedback helped inform the division’s proposed rule.

 To access public comments received use the download button in the top-right of the OnBase window: